 - Bags or film

-- Cartons for milk, orange juice, or soup
+- Laminated paper / plastic cartons common for milk, juice, or soup

 What If I Have a Large Quantity of Recyclables?

-If you have scrap metal or a large amount of recyclable material (from, say, an office cleanup),contact us at email us at email@example.com or call 412-624-9521 and we can provide you with additional containers and arrange a special pickup.
+If you have scrap metal or a large amount of recyclable material (e.g., from an office cleanup), contact us at email@example.com or call Facilities at 412-624-9521 and we can provide you with additional containers and arrange a special pickup.

 How Do I Recycle Batteries & Handheld Electronic Devices?